QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 The firm is assumed to know both price functions.

+This means that the firm understands that its choice of $k,b$ influences how markets prices is equity and debt.

 The package of assumptions just described is sometimes called the assumption of **rational conjectures** (about the price functions).

-BCG give credit to Makowski for emphasizing and clarifying how this approach is an element of rational expectations models.
+BCG give credit to Makowski for emphasizing and clarifying how it is a component of   rational expectations equilibria.

+### Firm's problem

 The firm chooses capital $k$ and debt $b$ to maximize its market value: